divyankkarolia97/to_do_list/README.md

 Note : Download the repository and fire up the "index.html" file.

-(App is made with ES6 standards and hence is supported on all modern browsers Tested_on:Chrome,Firefox)
+(App is made with ES6 standards and hence is supported on all modern browsers.
+Tested_on:Chrome,Firefox)

 The to_do_list is mobile responsive and can function like a breeze on all screen size.